Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Keshav Garg

 Thank you.
-The next question is from the line of Niran’s chain from BNP Pariba.
+The next question is from the line of Nirransh Jain from BNP Paribas.
 Please go ahead.

 Nirransh Jain

 Yeah.
-Hi sir.
+Hi, sir.
 Congratulations again on a really good set of results.
 Sir, my first question is again back to the inventory levels for the fans.
-So given that like this year anyway the issue was higher on the TPW side and like based on our checks also the inventory levels had been like little bit fair especially for the ceiling fans.
-And like in your opening comments you mentioned that there had been a further destocking that has happened on the older ratings.
-So is it fair to assume that the inventory levels are even below than the normal level especially for the ceiling fans?
-Or in other way like how do you see the current channel sentiment for the upcoming summer?
-Like do you see them stocking up or like waiting for the summer recovery?
+So given that — like this year, anyway, the issue was higher on the TPW side and like based on our checks also the inventory levels had been like a little bit fair, especially for the ceiling fans.
+And like in your opening comments, you mentioned that there has been a further destocking that has happened on the older rating.
+So is it fair to assume that the inventory levels are even below than the normal level, especially for the ceiling fans?
+Or another way, like how do you see the current channel sentiment for the upcoming summer?
+Like, do you see them stocking up or like waiting for the summer recovery?

 Ravindra Singh Negi

+There’s been a little bit of — towards the end of quarter for the industry, there’s been a little bit of positive sentiment that trade has shown in terms of this.
+A lot depends on how February turns out, with summers in South.
+Given the fact that Holi is early this time, it also is a positive indication for North and East also.
 So we’ve not got any negative sentiment from the trade as of now.
-And we’re very optimistic about the summer’s turning out to be much better than last year.
-And if you look at over the last 10, 15 years results of any cooling category, there’s never been two, two years of bad summers.
-Just a reference point.
+And we’re very optimistic about the summer is turning out to be much better than last year.
+And if you look at over the last 10, 15-year results of any cooling category, there’s never been two years of bad summers, just a reference point.

 Nirransh Jain